Dogs Go | Wirral Dog Day Care

 The Facts

 1 in 6 dogs who get heatstroke die.
-All dogs are at risk but flat faced breeds (known as brachycephalic breeds,) over weight dogs, elderly dogs, very young dogs, very furry breeds and snow breeds are more likely than others.
+All dogs are at risk but flat-faced breeds (known as brachycephalic breeds,) overweight dogs, elderly dogs, very young dogs, very furry breeds and snow breeds are more likely than others.
 If you think your dog has heatstroke – cool him down as quickly as you can and get him to your Vet.
 The most common months for heatstroke to occur are between May and August and the most common cause of dogs being hospitalised, with 75% of all cases, is exercising dogs in hot weather.
 Even a gentle walk can be too much!

 What is Heatstroke?

-Heat stroke aka heat exhaustion, sunstroke or hyperthermia increases is when a dog loses the ability to regulate its body temperature.
+Heat stroke aka heat exhaustion, sunstroke or hyperthermia increases when a dog loses the ability to regulate its body temperature.
 It can be caused by high external temperatures or by a dog exercising too much.
 The cases of heatstroke increase greatly in high temperatures.

 Symptoms of Heatstroke